raffaelj/cockpit-scripts/README.md

 ## Informations about Cockpit

-It is a bit confusing, to find the right place to find informations or to ask for help.
+It was a bit confusing in the past, to find the right places for informations or to ask for help.

 * [Cockpit Community Forum](https://discourse.getcockpit.com/) --> the place to ask for help
 * [Official Docs](https://getcockpit.com/documentation) --> needs some help to get up to date